liflab/beepbeep-3-book/markdown/dsl/README.md

     1
     3

-## Mixing Types {#mix}
+## Mixing Types

 Nothing prevents an object builder to create objects of various types.
-As more involved example, let us add new rules to the previous builder, which will allow us to create `Function` objects and `ApplyFunction` processors.
+As a more involved example, let us add new rules to the previous builder, which will allow us to create `Function` objects and `ApplyFunction` processors.
 The grammar could look appear this:

 ```
 <proc>      := <trim> | <decim> | <filter> | <apply> | <stream> ;